 What it does

-Scribr is a web app that allows you to input pictures of your notes and have it transcribed for you into a text document of your choice using our deep learning model.
+Scribr is a deep learning model that allows you to input pictures of your notes and have it transcribed for you into a text document of your choice using our deep learning model.

 Our model's training can be divided into three steps.
 First, our preprocessed images are fed into a five-layer convolutional neural network to extract features.
 Next, the outputed feature map is propagated through a Long Short Term Memory Network.
 Finally, we use CTC to both calculate the loss for the RMSProp optimizer as well as decode into our final text.

 After bricking our computers trying to download all the data, we decided to move our data aggregation and model training to Google Cloud Platform’s Cloud ML Engine.
 This allowed us much more time for optimizing our model and creating our Flask interface.
 Also, we spent much more time than we expected preprocessing our data.